Prick asset bubbles with rates? Fed officials split

 While the Fed is bound by the 2010 Dodd-Frank financial reform law to defend against risks to the financial system as a whole, it has generally interpreted that to mean directly supervising banks and other financial institutions, and writing tougher rules on things like capital standards.

-Mester cautioned that monetary and macroprudential policy discussions should probably be separated to protect the central bank’s cherished independence.

-The Bank of England has a formal financial stability mandate, while central banks in several emerging markets informally tailor their monetary policies to that end.

-The U.S. central bank is still struggling to figure out its new role of ensuring financial stability, said Randall Kroszner, who was a Fed governor during the crisis.
+Randall Kroszner, who was a Fed governor during the crisis, said the central bank is still struggling to figure out its new role of ensuring financial stability.